syntasso/kratix-docs/docs/main/08-troubleshooting.md

 ### Workflow Pod isn't appearing (Promise/Resource)

-When a workflow is scheduled, Kratix will create a pod to run the workflow.
-If the specification for the workflow is invalid, Kratix will fail to create the Pod.
-Check the logs of the Kratix operator to see if there are any errors and fix the relating issues in the workflow.
+When a Workflow is scheduled, Kratix will create a pod to run the Workflow.
+If the specification for the Workflow is invalid, Kratix will fail to create the Pod.
+Check the logs of the Kratix operator to see if there are any errors and fix the relating issues in the Workflow.

 ```
 kubectl -n kratix-platform-system logs <pod-name> -c manager | grep <promise/resource name>